shivambachhety/Like-Unlike-System/README.md

 # Like-Unlike-System
-A like/unlike system developed using PHP, MySQL, Ajax, jQuery counting the number of likes without page reloading
+A like/unlike system developed using PHP, MySQL, Ajax, jQuery to keep track of likes/unlikes in a post i.e. toggling between 2 states.
+Database file: like.sql